Android 14 Update

 Last year, Google rolled out the Android 13 update to eligible Pixel devices.
 Currently, other manufacturers like Xiaomi, Samsung, Oppo, Vivo, and OnePlus are rolling out the Android 13 update.
 However, Google has already started working on the next-generation OS, i.e. Android 14.

 Google tends to have a sweet or dessert name for its Android versions.
-For instance, Android 9 was name Pie.
+For instance, Android 9 was named Pie.
 However, Google switched to number naming with Android 10.
 Then we saw Android 10, 11, 12 and 13.
 This dessert or sweet treat naming still exists internally, and that’s how we know what Android 14 will be called.

 What is Android 14?

-Android 14 is the fourteen major version of the Android operating system.
+Android 14 is the fourteen major versions of the Android operating system.
 It will arrive as the successor to Android 13.
 With Android 14, we will see several new features such as larger font sizes, more granular per-app language controls, support for native app cloning, Predictive back gesture, Exact alarm permissions, a Health Connect app, and more

 Android 14 will be called Upside Down Cake.
 According to XDA Developers, the dessert name of Android 14 has been spotted in the Android Gerrit, and the new version is code-named Upside Down Cake.
 An “Upside Down Cake” is a baked cake upside down in the oven with its toppings on the bottom of the pan.
 The cake is then flipped and served right-side up.
 It’s cool to see Google holding up the tradition of dessert code names for Android versions.

-This name of Android 14 might not sound as exciting as past code names, but in Google’s defence, there may not have been many good options to choose from.
+This name of Android 14 might not sound as exciting as past code names, but in Google’s defense, there may not have been many good options to choose from.
 This is not something new or surprising, as we have already seen several leaks in the past that revealed the dessert or sweet code names of Android versions.
-For those who don’t know, Android 10 is known as Quince, Android 11 is called Red Velvet Cake, Android 12 is known as Snow Cone, and Android 13 is known as Tiramisu.
+For those who don’t know, Android 10 is known as Quince, Android 11 is called Red Velvet Cake; Android 12 is known as Snow Cone, and Android 13 is known as Tiramisu.

-Android 14 represent
+Android 14 Logo

 Android 14 Update Tracker